 This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.

 Principal Investigator(s): Miller, Warren E., University of Michigan.
-Center for Political Studies.
-National Election Studies; National Election Studies
+Institute for Social Research.
+Center for Political Studies.; University of Michigan.
+Institute for Social Research.
+American National Election Studies

 This study is part of a time-series collection of national surveys fielded continuously since 1952.
 The election studies are designed to present data on Americans' social backgrounds, enduring political predispositions, social and political values, perceptions and evaluations of groups and candidates, opinions on questions of public policy, and participation in political life.
 In addition to core items, new content includes questions on values, political knowledge, and attitudes on racial policy, as well as more general attitudes conceptualized as antecedent to these opinions on racial issues.
 The Main Data File also contains vote validation data that were expanded to include information from the appropriate election office and were attached to the records of each of the respondents in the post-election survey.
 The expanded data consist of the respondent's post case ID, vote validation ID, and two variables to clarify the distinction between the office of registration and the office associated with the respondent's sample address.
 The second data file, Bias Nonresponse Data File, contains respondent-level field administration variables.
 Of 3,833 lines of sample that were originally issued for the 1990 Study, 2,176 resulted in completed interviews, others were nonsample, and others were noninterviews for a variety of reasons.
 For each line of sample, the Bias Nonresponse Data File includes sampling data, result codes, control variables, and interviewer variables.
 Detailed geocode data are blanked but available under conditions of confidential access (contact the American National Election Studies at the Center for Political Studies, University of Michigan, for further details).
 This is a specialized file, of particular interest to those who are interested in survey nonresponse.
 Demographic variables include age, party affiliation, marital status, education, employment status, occupation, religious preference, and ethnicity.